Formative professions in the course of normal work form the moral vision of a nation’s population.

 In the United States, Religious Freedom is guaranteed by the First Amendment, which declares: “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”

 But religious freedom has been under serious attack since 1947, when Supreme Court Justice Hugo Black ignored a mountain of evidence and concentrated instead on a lonely letter by Thomas Jefferson to reverse the First Amendment.
-We may apply the Satan Detector to see the morality of Justice Black’s decision.

 When their situation allows, they can teach more about the Declaration of Independence, with its appeals to Divine Providence.
 They can teach the Constitution, using the text itself as the primary source, and the Federalist Papers as the primary source for its interpretation based on the original intent of the framers and the people in whose name it was ratified and whose understanding of its provisions constitutes the “consent of the governed” that gives it moral legitimacy.